US victims in Mexico attack from Mormon offshoot community

 Some of the families living there still practice polygamy while others stopped generations ago, she said.

+The victims, including 8-month old twins, died in an ambush as the three SUVs they were in traveled along a dirt road in a remote, mountainous area where the Sinaloa cartel has been in a turf war.
+Eight youngsters were found alive after hiding in brush, but at least five had gunshot wounds or other injuries, officials said.

+Relatives say the victims had traveled on that road many times without problems.
+Terry Langford, whose aunt was one of the women killed, said she had been on her way to Phoenix to pick up her husband at the airport and that the other women were going to visit relatives in Mexico.

-Matthew Bowman, an associate professor of history and religion and Howard W. Hunter Chair in Mormon Studies at Claremont Graduate University in California, said the communities first sprang up after the U.S. government started prosecuting polygamists during the 1870s.
+Matthew Bowman, an associate professor of history and religion and Howard W. Hunter Chair in Mormon Studies at Claremont Graduate University in California, said communities like La Mora first sprang up after the U.S. government started prosecuting polygamists during the 1870s.

 The church abandoned polygamy in 1890, though some members continued to practice it.
 In the 1920s, church leaders mounted an aggressive campaign against those members, excommunicating some and applying church discipline, Bowman said.